 Pros It’s generally easy to use, extremely customisable and provides access to the wide variety of apps, games and entertainment available from the Google Play store.
 There are also plenty of Android phones to choose from whatever your budget.

 Cons In the past, Android has been slightly more vulnerable to attack than Apple handsets.
 That's beginning to change now, though - Google is putting more emphasis on vetting apps in the app store and patching security holes before they're released.
 Sometimes manufacturers and network providers can be slow to release Android updates to users.

 Cons Apple iPhones are expensive.
 If you're not obsessed with having the latest tech, you can find cheaper deals on older handsets, though.
 Apple iPhones also do not come with a micro-SD card slot, so you’ll need to choose the memory capacity carefully to avoid running out of space for your app, music and photo collection.

-Smartphones are getting bigger, with the latest high-end models measuring between 5.5 and 6 inches or more.
+Smartphones are getting bigger, with the latest high-end models measuring between 5.5 and 6.5 inches or more.
 While bigger phones are great for watching films and browsing the web, they won’t suit everyone.
 Some people find them too large and awkward to hold, and would prefer a model they can comfortably use with one hand.

+The best way to find out which handset size is right for you is to try holding a few in a shop.
 Also pay attention to the physical dimensions of the phone.
 Screen sizes are available at different aspect ratios, and different phones have different sized bezels.
 A phone with a 6-inch screen may ultimately be smaller than one with a 5.5-inch screen.

 Should I buy a phone on contract or Sim-free?